New Vineyard-Style Recital Hall Opened at Penn State

 In addition, the project added multiple support spaces including a green room, public restrooms, and an expanded lobby with box office to the existing 44,560 square-foot building.
 The renovation project also created a large ensemble rehearsal hall to serve as both a concert preparation space and as a much-needed classroom to support a vibrant performing arts program.

-The University is pursuing LEED certification from the U.S. Green Building Council (USGBC) for this project.
+The University earned LEED certification from the U.S. Green Building Council (USGBC) for this project.

 Barton’s Lighting Studio is honored to have received a 2019 Award of Merit for Architectural Lighting Design from the Philadelphia Illuminating Engineering Society (IES).
 Read the press release here.